 The rescue operation in Kafr El-Sheikh searching for survivors in the Nile (Photo:Al-Ahram)

-On Thursday, the country witnessed heavy rains nationwide and cold temperatures that led to several traffic accidents.
+Heavy rain and cold temperatures were witnessed nationwide that contributed to several traffic accidents.

 Transportation accidents and fatalities, often due to poor maintenance, are not uncommon in Egypt.